WalterMarch/devcontainerJavaGUIWM/README.md

-# devcontainer-java-gui - Visual Studio Code devcontainer for Java including GUI
+# devcontainerJavaGUIWM - Visual Studio Code devcontainer for Java including GUI

 ## Sample Dev Container file(s) for  and Java with GUI in VS Code Containerized Development

-*assumptions*: **As far as I know, Windows 11 Pro is the only operating system this actually works in.** Docker and VS Code installed as well as the Dev Containers extension for Visual Studio Code.
+*assumptions*: Docker and VS Code installed as well as the Dev Containers extension for Visual Studio Code.

 *usage*: clone the repo then open in Visual Studio Code.